Mariopdel94/notes/Functions - First Rule.md

-The first rule of functions is that they should be small.
+The main rule of functions is that they should be small.
 The second rule of functions is that **they should be smaller than that**.